North Korea Tours

 Here's some of our most frequently asked questions and answers.
 For any other questions please get in touch by using the contact form below or email firstname.lastname@example.org

 A trip to North Korea is very safe despite what you may hear.
 As long as you follow the rules laid out in our pre-tour information you will be very welcome in North Korea.
 Even during high tension periods, tourism is never affected and continues as normal.

 We apply for the visa on your behalf you then just collect it from us at the pre-tour meeting in China.
 All you need to do is fill out a form and send us a copy of your passport and a passport photo by email.
-There is a €60 extra cost for this.
+There is a €50 extra cost for this.
 Check out our How to get the North Korea visa blog here.

 All North Korea tours are “all inclusive”.
 This means that all tour nights in hotel twin share, all meals and all transport are included via train from Beijing.
 Two Korean local guides and a western tour organizer.
-Extra costs are the visa (€60) and optional flights to or from Beijing to Pyongyang.
+Extra costs are the visa (€50) and optional flights to or from Beijing to Pyongyang.

 The only other expected expenditure are tips for the Korean guides and any extra drinks/souvenirs you want to buy on tour.